 - Fuel and energy: This sector is responsible for providing fuel and energy to all areas of the economy.
 Fuel and energy are also Russia’s main exports.

-- Agriculture: The Russian agricultural sector is comprised of industries which specialize not only in the production of agricultural products but also in processing and storing them.
+- Agriculture: The Russian agricultural sector is comprised of industries that specialize not only in the production of agricultural products but also in processing and storing them.

 Call our team at Global Call Forwarding today to find out more about the advantages of having international virtual phone numbers for your business.
 We are dedicated to providing a service our customers can trust, and we offer a wide range of customizable features.
 If you’re still not sure if virtual call forwarding is right for your business, we can set you up with a free trial.